liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/12-creating-plugins-to-extend-plugins.markdown

 5. Copy any files from the original plugin that you're overwriting to your new plugin (using the same folder structure) and run the Ant target `merge`.
    Please note that the `merge` target is called whenever the plugin is compiled.
-All you have to do is to check the Ant output:
+All you have to do is check the Ant output:

         dsanz@host:~/sdk/portlets/my-social-networking-portlet$ ant war
         Buildfile: